TiagoMJFlores/tiagomjflores.github.io/_posts/2018-09-15-chooseiOS Architecture2.md

 C: Coordinates mediation between Model and View.

 To understand MVC we must understand the context in which it was invented.
-MVC was invented in the old Web development days, where Views has no state.
+MVC have become mainstream in the old Web development days, where Views has no state.
 In the old times each time we need a visual change in the website, the browser reload the whole HTML again.
 At the time there was no concept of the view state being maintained and saved.

 There were, for example, some developers that mixed within the same HTML file, PHP and database access.
 So the main motivation of MVC was to separate the View layer from the Model layer.
 This increased the testability of the Model layer.
 Supposedly in MVC, the View and Model layer should know nothing about each other.
 For make this to be possible, an intermediary layer named Controller was invented.
 This was the SRP that was applied.